freqtrade/freqtrade/docs/freqai.md

 configuration file. `train_period_days` is the duration of the sliding training window, while `backtest_period_days` is the sliding backtesting window, both in number of days (`backtest_period_days` can be a float to indicate sub daily retraining in live/dry mode).
-In the present example, the user is asking Freqai to use a training period of 30 days and backtest the subsequent 7 days.
+In the present example, the user is asking FreqAI to use a training period of 30 days and backtest the subsequent 7 days.
-This means that if the user sets `--timerange 20210501-20210701`, Freqai will train 8 separate models (because the full range comprises 8 weeks), and then backtest the subsequent week associated with each of the 8 training data set timerange months.
-Users can think of this as a "sliding window" which emulates Freqai retraining itself once per week in live using the previous month of data.
+This means that if the user sets `--timerange 20210501-20210701`, FreqAI will train 8 separate models (because the full range comprises 8 weeks), and then backtest the subsequent week associated with each of the 8 training data set timerange months.
+Users can think of this as a "sliding window" which emulates FreqAI retraining itself once per week in live using the previous month of data.

 In live, the required training data is automatically computed and downloaded.
 However, in backtesting